EB-1A Requirements for CEO Approval | VisaNation

 Under the requirements of the USCIS Policy manual, it was important to include material about our client in major trader publications or media covering his work in the field.

-We provided a list of Johnathan’s publications, explaining their content and how his work was the primary subject of the material.
+We provided a list of Jonathan’s publications, explaining their content and how his work was the primary subject of the material.
 We include the titles, dates, sources, significance, and the target audience he aimed to reach with his publications.
 This strategic approach not only showcased his expertise but also demonstrated his ability to engage with and influence decision-makers in competitive industries.

 Verdict